 How to Calculate Trace Length from Time Delay Value for High-speed Signals

-Calculating signal speed
+Calculating signal speed on a PCB

 According to physics, electromagnetic signals travel in a vacuum or through the air at the same speed as light, which is: